 If you are paid per diem in lieu of wages, you can claim the per diem as part of your earnings.
-This is a complicated area of law which may require the assistance of a Board Certified workers’ compensation attorney.
+This is a complicated area of law that may require the assistance of an attorney with workers’ compensation experience.

 My average weekly wage is based on net, not gross income

 The truth is your average weekly wage is just that — an average of what you earned in the 52 weeks before your injury.
 To get that average, your employer is required to fill out a chart, called a Form 22, showing how much you grossed each month in the year before you were hurt.